Justin Kleiner, Marc Swiontkowski, Paul Tornetta III.

 Rationale: Venous thromboembolism (VTE) is a significant source of morbidity and mortality following orthopedic surgery1,2.
 The risk of VTE following orthopaedic surgery varies significantly based on many patients and surgical factors3–7.
 It is important to stratify this risk in order to develop an appropriate anticoagulation plan post-operatively8–10.

 Most lower extremity surgery is associated with significant VTE risk and should be considered major. n patients with isolated tibia or distal lower leg fracture, meta-analysis showed that low-molecular-weight heparin reduces risk of overall deep venous thrombosis (DVT) (relative risk 0.7)11.
 However, anticoagulation was not shown to reduce rate of clinically important VTE, defined as proximal or symptomatic DVT11.
-In elective arthroplasty patients, symptomatic VTE occurs in 2-3%, and has been estimated to occur in up to 40% of patients without anticoagulation12,13.
+In elective arthroplasty patients, symptomatic VTE occurs in 2-3%, and asymptomatic DVT has been reported in up to 40% of patients without anticoagulant thromboprophylaxis12,13.
 Further, the Caprini score was introduced to predict the risk of VTE after orthopaedic surgery.
 Notably, a score > 10 predicts increased risk, with 5 points for lower extremity fracture, elective arthroplasty, or polytrauma14.
 This risk is reflected in current practice, as survey data indicates that 76% of orthopaedic surgeons recommended chemical DVT prophylaxis in foot and ankle fractures15.
 This increases to 86% for tibia fractures, and >95% for all other lower extremity fractures15.
 Agency for Healthcare Research and Quality (AHRQ) guidelines for VTE prophylaxis define major orthopaedic surgery as total hip arthroplasty, total knee arthroplasty, and hip fracture surgery, and recommend chemical prophylaxis for these operations16.

 Orthopaedic procedures in the upper extremity, lower extremity arthroscopy, and surgery distal to the ankle in patients with isolated injuries have lower VTE risk and can be considered non-major.
 In a large database study, risk of DVT in patients with upper extremity surgery was 0.2%17.
 In current clinical practice, orthopaedic surgeons recommend chemical anticoagulation in 38% of isolated upper extremity injuries, less frequently than in lower extremity surgeries15.
 Patients undergoing foot and ankle surgery also have rates of VTE less than 1%18.
 However, this risk is higher in patients undergoing foot and ankle surgery for orthopaedic trauma – especially in cases where chemical prophylaxis is not used (up to 36%)18.
 Despite the higher overall occurrence of VTE in foot and ankle trauma patients, the actual rate of proximal DVT was significantly lower – ranging between 0.9-6.4%.
 In a meta-analysis of patients undergoing knee arthroscopy, only 10 out of 921 had symptomatic DVT without anticoagulation19.
 Reflecting this data, the American College of Chest Physicians guidelines recommend no chemical VTE prophylaxis after knee arthroscopy, due to low rate of DVT and equivalent risk of bleeding complications20.